Top Metro for Scientists & Engineers

 Ranking Metropolitan Areas Expectations

-These top 10 communities in each sector are the areas that will “thrive and prosper in the future,” according to ExpansionManagement.com, and all have one common thread: the presence of at least one research university and other higher educational options.
+These top 10 communities in each sector are the areas that will “thrive and prosper in the future,” according to ExpansionManagement.com, and all have one common thread: the presence of at least one research university and other higher education options.
 According to NineSigma vice-president of innovation alliances Charles Prez, a good university or college is “the main attraction that brings technology businesses into a particular area” (ExpansionManagement.com).
-And when money is poured into these schools, and the schools in turn become big spenders in terms of research and development, these schools begin attracting the best professors, the top grants, and the top grad students who start their own businesses or use their knowledge to contribute to their surrounding community and society in general.
+And when money is poured into these schools, and the schools, in turn, become big spenders in terms of research and development, these schools begin attracting the best professors, the top grants, and the top grad students who start their own businesses or use their knowledge to contribute to their surrounding community and society in general.

 As far as these “main attractions” in the Tri-Cities area go, this region in Washington offers the Tri-Tech Institute, Kennewick’s small vocational school; Pasco’s two-year community college, Columbia Basin College; and, most notably, a public branch of Washington State University (WSU), located right in Richland, offering four-year programs in science, agriculture, horticulture, and liberal arts.
 WSU Tri-Cities is also conveniently located within a mile of Richland’s Pacific Northwest National Laboratory.